4aryash/4aryash/README.md

 ![banner](https://i.pinimg.com/originals/a4/b2/cf/a4b2cf52d8ed2e49e10c7eecca6777a3.gif)

-### Hi there 👋
+### Hi there 👋 I'm Aaryash (Aaaaary-ashh)

-- 🔭 I’m currently looking for Full-time positions in the Infosec industry, and also working on my portfolio website which you can find [here]([url](https://aaryash.webflow.io/))
 - 🌱 I’m currently learning Digital Forensics, Incident Response, and Malware Analysis.
 - 👯 I’m looking to collaborate on projects related Raspberry Pi's to build automation tools
+- 🔭 I’m currently looking for Full-time positions in the Infosec industry, and also working on my portfolio website which you can find [here]([url](https://aaryash.webflow.io/))
 - 💬 Ask me anything about
 - 📫 How to reach me: I'd love to chat with you on [Linkedin](https://www.linkedin.com/in/aaryash/) !
 - 😄 Pronouns: He/Him/His